What is an incisional hernia?

 Biological meshes are unproven, and there are few long-term results available.
 So far in the majority of cases, when the mesh dissolves, the hernia returns.

-Is the old cut reopened?
+Is the old cut reopened in incisional hernia repair surgery?

 For open repairs, yes it is.
 If done well it’s an excellent operation.
 Some claim that the risk or incidence of infection is high.
 We think that this a reflection of poorly performed surgery.
 Often incisional hernias could be associated with ugly scars from the previous surgery and the open operation is also an opportunity to refashion the scar.

-How good is the keyhole repair?
+How good is keyhole repair?

 Complex incisional hernias